EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_12-Storage-Migration-Service.md

 1. Logon as **smart\administrator**
 1. Start Google Chrome.
 1. In Google Chrome, navigate to <https://admincenter.smart.etc>.
-1. Add a server connection to server **SRV1903.smart.etc**
+1. Add a server connection to server **FS.smart.etc**
-1. Open the connection to **SRV1903.smart.etc**.
+1. Open the connection to **FS.smart.etc**.
 1. Click on **Roles & Features**.
 1. Install the **Storage Migration Service Proxy** feature.
-This will install all necessary components on SRV1903.
+This will install all necessary components on FS.
 1. Click **Firewall**.
 1. On the tab **Incoming rules**, make sure, necessary rules are enabled.
    * File and Printer Sharing (SMB-In)